Kuraky/PacketValidator/README.md

 - Position Look
 - Window Click (that one might be a bit buggy due to how big the packet is)

-Sending illegal data with any of these packets will cancel the packet and result in a kick
+Sending illegal data with any of these packets will cancel the packet and result in a punishment, specified in the config

-Note the plugin is very "raw", there is absolutely no configuration available.
-The plugin also offers no information for the server staff.

 ## Dependency:
 - ProtocolLib